stakahama/libIgorPro/README.md

 •print newvector_
   newvector_[0]= {0.816497,0.408248,0.408248}
 ```
+It is possible to create waves in the global or any other namespace at any time from within functions; this flexibility is dangerous as it results in "spaghetti code" or something possibly worse.

 Require HDF5 module (comment out ExportHDF5 if not desired).
 From the IGOR Manual (pp. II-47 to II-48 in Version 6.2):